The global skills and competency framework for the digital world

 Identifies specific metrics and mechanisms to measure benefits and plans to activate these mechanisms at the required time.
 Monitors benefits against what was predicted in the business case.

-Ensures that all participants are engaged throughout the change programme and fully prepared to exploit the new operational business environment.
+Ensures all participants are engaged throughout the change programme and fully prepared to exploit the new operational business environment.

-Supports operational managers to ensure that all plans, work packages and deliverables are aligned with the expected benefits.
+Supports operational managers to ensure all plans, work packages and deliverables are aligned with the expected benefits.

 Benefits management: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 (unchanged)